 It's best to start creating those very early on and refining them.
 I found that it takes weeks or months to refine those saved replies before they can be consistently used across chats.

 The dumbest thing I did (and still do sometimes) was not creating a saved reply for 'occasional queries' and I found myself typing out a full reply once a month.
 Even creating saved replies for occasional queries saves minutes of typing it out, and over years that adds up.

 Insert articles when saved replies won't do but be careful

-Intercom also lets you help insert articles into chats when there are many steps to follow and you expect the customer to click the article and follow the instructions inside.
+Intercom also lets you insert help articles into chats when there are many steps to follow and you'd expect the customer to click the article and follow the instructions inside.